Signing submitted Internet Drafts ensures their authenticity, and that they were received via the IETF submission process.

-Finally, as of March, 2015, the new IETF/Comodo Verification Certificate Bundle contains the necessary trust anchor certificates needed by OpenSSL in order to verify digital signatures generated by the IETF.
+Finally, as of February, 2020, the new Combined IETF Verification Certificate Bundle contains the necessary trust anchor certificates needed by OpenSSL in order to verify both past and present digital signatures generated by the IETF.

 The digital signature is stored in a file with the same name as the Internet-Draft followed by a .p7s file extension.
 For example: